phac-nml/irida/doc/administrator/galaxy/pipelines/assembly-annotation-collection/index.md

 The install progress can be checked by monitoring the Galaxy log files `galaxy/*.log`.
 On completion you should see a message of `Installed` next to the tool when going to **Admin > Manage installed tool shed repositories**.

 **Note**: Prokka downloads several large databases and may take some time to install.

-### Updating `tbl2asn`

-The assembly workflow makes use of the software [Prokka][] for genome annotation.
-Prokka makes use of [tbl2asn][], which has been programmed to stop working after 1 year from being built.
-The version of `tbl2asn` installed by default may have to be updated.
-Please see our [FAQ][] for more details.

 ## Step 3: Testing Pipeline